 2½ tsp pickling salt (or 1 tbsp fine Kosher salt)

 Prepare canning kettle and jars for water bath canning.
-(This recipe makes about 6 four-ounce jars.)
+(This recipe makes about 6 eight-ounce jars.)

 Cook the tomatillos over medium-low heat in a large nonreactive pot until they are tender, 10-15 minutes.
 Stir them frequently at the beginning and occasionally thereafter to avoid sticking to the bottom of the pot.
 Using an immersion blender, roughly chop them to a chunky consistency.
 (Alternatively, use a food processor but cool the tomatillos slightly first.)